-With a traditional indemnity health insurance plan, you will not be limited to choices of health service providers that are within a certain preferred provider list as you might be with a PPO or HMO plan.
-With many of these plans, there are no referrals needed and many enjoy the freedom of being able to choose any health care facility or doctor they wish.
+With a traditional indemnity health insurance plan, you will not be limited to choices of health service providers that are within a preferred provider list or network.
+These limitations are common with a PPO or HMO plan.
+With many indemnity plans, there are no referrals needed.
+Also, many policyholders enjoy the freedom of being able to choose any health care facility or doctor they wish.

 How It Works

 Indemnity health insurance works much like auto insurance in that you will pay your health insurance deductible before the insurance company picks up the remainder of your bill.
 This deductible amount will vary based upon the specific type of health insurance policy option you chose.